Disney family: Elias Disney

-Roy O. Disney family
+Roy Disney family

 Roy Oliver Disney (June 24, 1893 – December 20, 1971) was an American businessman and co-founder of The Walt Disney Company.
 Roy was married to Edna Francis from April 1925 until his death.
 Roy's nephew Charles Elias Disney chose to name his son Charles Roy Disney in Roy's honor.

-Their son, Roy Edward Disney (January 10, 1930 – December 17, 2009), was a longtime senior executive for the Walt Disney Company and the last member of the Disney family to be actively involved in the company.
+Their son, Roy Edward Disney (January 10, 1930 – December 16, 2009), was a longtime senior executive for the Walt Disney Company and the last member of the Disney family to be actively involved in the company.
 Disney was often compared to his uncle and father.
 He had two sons (one, Tim Disney, a documentary film producer), and two daughters; his daughter Abigail Disney is a documentary filmmaker.

 Walt Disney family

-Walter "Walt" Elias Disney (December 5, 1901 – December 15, 1966) was an American entrepreneur, animator, writer, voice actor and film producer who cofounded Disney Brothers Studio with his brother Roy.
+Walter Elias Disney (December 5, 1901 – December 15, 1966) was an American entrepreneur, animator, writer, voice actor and film producer who cofounded Disney Brothers Studio with his brother Roy.
 He received 59 Academy Award nominations, including 22 awards: both totals are records.

 He married Lillian Bounds in 1925.
-Their marriage produced two daughters, Diane (December 18, 1933 – November 19, 2013) and Sharon (adopted in December 1936, born six weeks previously – February 16, 1993).
+They had two daughters, bearing Diane (December 18, 1933 – November 19, 2013) and after, reportedly, suffering several miscarriages, adopting Sharon (in December 1936, born six weeks previously – February 16, 1993).

 Diane married Ronald William Miller, who became president of Walt Disney Productions in 1980 and CEO in 1983, before being ousted by Roy E. Disney.

+Sharon, who became an actress, had three children from two marriages, to Robert Brown and later, to William Lund, and died, of complications of breast cancer, February 16, 1993.

 Legacy

+In 2001, the Walt Disney Hometown Museum, housing a collection of memorabilia from the Disney family, many of which were donated by the family of Ruth Flora Disney Beecher, Walt's sister, opened, in the restored Santa Fe Railway Depot in Marceline, Missouri.

 In 2009, the Walt Disney Family Museum, designed by Disney's daughter Diane and her son (Walt's grandson) Walter E. D. Miller, opened in the Presidio of San Francisco.
 The museum was established to promote and inspire creativity and innovation and celebrate and study the life of Walt Disney.